jbotesazan/Phase-3-movie_app_112221/README.md

 # Deliverables
-Add CRUD/aggregate methods to ticket and create a new class
+Add CRUD/aggregate methods to ticket and create a new class.
 0. If you have already added @@all to tickets skip this step.
 Add '@@all = []' to Ticket.
 At the end of the instance method shovel in self to @@all.
 Create a class method that returns @@all.
  <details>
       <summary>